Armenia travel advice

 - avoid travelling at night

-- monitor local media to stay informed on current clashes
+- monitor local and international media to stay informed on current clashes

 - follow instructions from local authorities and security forces